3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Introduction

 Magnetic reconnection has commonly been studied with PIC simulations using the so-called Harris model in a slab geometry.
 It was observed to produce a significant particle acceleration \cite[e.g.,][]{zenitani2005,oka2008, daughton2011, kagan2013, wendel2013, karimabadi14, sironi2014, guo2015, guo2016a, guo2016b}.
 These studies however cannot be applied directly to astrophysical relativistic jets, since observations \citep{hawley2015,gabuzda2019}, as well as MHD modelling \citep{tchekhovskoy2015}, suggest that the magnetic-field topology is pre-dominantly helical; i.e., it consists of toroidal and poloidal magnetic field components.

-Global 3D PIC modelling of relativistic jets allows for a self-consistent investigation of the complex kinetic processes occurring in the jet and the surrounding medium.
+Global 3D PIC modeling of relativistic jets allows for a self-consistent investigation of the complex kinetic processes occurring in the jet and the surrounding medium.
 These processes can reveal electron-scale short-wavelength instabilities, their saturation and associated phenomena.
 Such studies have been first performed for unmagnetized jets \citep{nishikawa2016a}.
-PIC simulations of relativistic jets containing helical magnetic fields were, for the first time, conducted by \citet{nishikawa2016b}.
-These initial studies addressed the early, linear growth of kinetic instabilities in the electron-proton and electron-positron jets.
+PIC simulations of relativistic jets containing helical magnetic fields were, for the first time, presented by \citet{nishikawa2016b}.
+These initial studies addressed the early, linear growth of kinetic instabilities in the electron-ion and electron-positron jets.
 However, such simulations were limited by the size of the computational box.

 The present study involves a much larger jet radius and longer simulation times than previous works \cite[e.g.,][]{nishikawa2016a, nishikawa2016b, nishikawa2017}, allowing for a non-linear evolution of the jets with a toroidal magnetic field.
-It is designed to address the following key questions: (i) How does a toroidal magnetic field affect the growth of kKHI, MI, and WI within the jet and in the jet-ambient plasma boundary? (ii) How do jets composed of electrons and positrons and jets composed of electrons an protons evolve in the presence of a large-scale toroidal magnetic field? (iii) How and where are particles accelerated in jets with different plasma compositions?
+It is designed to address the following key questions: \begin{enumerate} \item How does a toroidal magnetic field affect the growth of kKHI, MI, and WI within the jet and in the jet-ambient plasma boundary?